AndreottaM/TopicAlignment/README.md

 ## Description

 This repository houses data and scripts from Andreotta, Nugroho, Hurlstone, Boschetti, Farrell, Walker, and Paris study on Australian climate change tweets.
 This research was preregistered on the Open Science Framework under the project "Examining Australian Climate Change Discourse Through a Social Media Lens 1.1", <https://osf.io/mb8kh/>.
+For those interested in the topics derived by Andreotta et al., please refer to [**/data**](/data/rawdata.csv).
+For those interested in the alignment of topics, please refer to [**/out**](/out).
 The scripts contain an algorithm to align topics, based on the work of Chuang et al. (2015).
 Identifies similar topics that occur across separate executions of the same topic modeling algorithm (i.e., topics that reproduce).
 See Chuang et al. (2015) for more detail.

 The scripts are coded in R (version 3.5.0; R Core Team, 2018) using RStudio (version 1.1.453; RStudio Team, 2016) for Windows 10.
 Several packages were used to complete these scripts: tidyverse (version 1.2.1; Wickham, 2017), shiny (version 1.1.0; Chang, Cheng, Allaire, Xie, & McPherson, 2018), shinyWidgets (version 0.4.3; Perrier, Meyer, & Granjon, 2018), DT (version 0.4; Xie, 2018), and xml2 (version 1.2.0; Wickham, Hester, & Ooms, 2018).